CAIDA/catalog-data/sources/recipe/how_to_parse_dataset_peeringdb/Readme.md

 #### Type of Objects
 - Type of objects in `.json` dataset: `ix`, `ixfac`, `net`, `ixlan`, `as_set`, `fac`, `netfac`, `org`, `ixpfx`, `netixlan`, `poc`
 - Type of ojects in `.sqlite` dataset: `mgmtFacilities`, `mgmtPublics`, `mgmtPublicsFacilities`, `mgmtPublicsIPs`, `peerParticipants`, `peerParticipantsContacts`, `peerParticipantsPrivates`, `peerParticipantsPublics`
 - More information click [PeeringDB API](https://www.peeringdb.com/apidocs/)

 ### sqlite3
 - SQLite is a C library that provides a lightweight disk-based database that doesn’t require a separate server process and allows accessing the database using a nonstandard variant of the SQL query language.
-Some applications can use SQLite for internal data storage.
-It’s also possible to prototype an application using SQLite and then port the code to a larger database such as PostgreSQL or Oracle.

 - The sqlite3 module was written by Gerhard Häring.
 It provides a SQL interface compliant with the DB-API 2.0 specification described by PEP 249.
 - More information click [here](https://docs.python.org/3/library/sqlite3.html)